abridged/brand-kit/README.md

 ## Branding Kit Rules & Guidelines
-Thanks for your interest in showing your support for Mixer!
-You may use any of the branding within this folder as long as you adhere to the our Terms of Service, and the guidlines defined below:
+Thanks for your interest in your support for Collab.Land!
+You may use any of the branding within this folder as long as you adhere to the our [Terms of Service](https://www.collab.land/terms-of-service), and the guidlines defined below:

 ### What can I use this branding kit for?
 - Usage of contained images within your marketing material